-Use this option to select the type of device installed in a LAN port specified by user for system boot.
-The default setting for this item is Disabled.
+Use this option to select the type of device installed in LAN Port2 used for system boot.
+The default setting for LAN2 Option ROM is Disabled.

 Onboard Video Option ROM

 Use this item to select the Onboard Video Option ROM type.
 The options are Disabled, Legacy, and EFI.